 In 2005 the Federal Government introduced “Draft Spousal Support Guidelines” (SSAGs) in an effort to create more certainty and predictability in spousal support awards.

-In theory the SSAGs are non binding, but in practice they are the starting point and often the ending point for calculating spousal support.
+In theory, the SSAGs are nonbinding, but in practice, they are the starting point and often the ending point for calculating spousal support.

 The SSAGs provide two basic formulas for calculation both the amount of support and how long support payments should continue.
 One formula applies where child support is being paid, the other applies where there are no children.

-The formulas produce ranges for amount and duration, and there are variables to determine where, within the range the support should fall.
+The formulas produce ranges for amount and duration, and there are variables to determine where within the range the support should fall.

-Generally, the amount depends the difference between the parties’ incomes and, in the without children model, the length of marriage.
+Generally, the amount depends on the difference between the parties’ incomes and, in the without children model, the length of the marriage.
 The duration depends on the ages of any dependent children, the length of the relationship, and the age of the recipient.